 - at my sub-C uses Li should last a very long time, and may be less $/kWh than Pb.

 I have 1x 100Ah LFP battery from Rebel Batteries.

 By spec my usable Ah decreased from 110Ah (FLA @ 50% DoD) to 80Ah (LFP @ 80% DoD).

-A 50Ah Li bank would likely meet my needs, but would also constrain charge/discharge rates.
+A 50Ah Li bank would likely meet my needs, but would cut it close and also constrain charge/discharge rates.
 And they tend to be more $$/Ah than 100Ah.

 daytime power use